testground/docs/concepts-and-architecture/builders.md

 To use this feature, you need to specify an `extra_sources` on the `manifest.toml` file, consisting of a `builder => []paths`, which specify which paths to include as extras for each builders.

-The paths are resolved relative to the plan source directory, i.e., where the manifest resides, evaluating symlinks first.
+The paths are resolved relative to the plan source directory, i.e. where the manifest resides, evaluating symlinks first.
 To add an absolute and a relative path as extra sources to a `docker:go` build, you could add this snippet to the plan's manifest:

 ```toml
 [extra_sources]